Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Frequency-temperature scaling of the optical data

 The optimizations presented so far establish that the self-energy exponent takes the value $\nu=1$.
 However, the optimal $\epsilon_{\infty}$ determined from $1/\tau$ and $m^*$ differ.
-One sees in Fig.~\ref{fig:fig7}(b) that the collapse of $1/\tau$ quickly deteriorates as $\epsilon_{\infty}$ increases beyond 3 and would be badly broken for $\epsilon_{\infty}=6.66$, as required for optimal collapse of the mass.
-In fact, the large values of $\epsilon_{\infty}$ stem from the $m^*$ data above $\sim 0.2$~eV: the optimal $\epsilon_{\infty}$ drops if those data are ignored.
-If we restrict to $\hbar\omega<0.25$~eV, for instance, the optimum is $\epsilon_{\infty}=3.24$ for $\nu=1$; for the data below 0.2~eV, the optimal $\epsilon_{\infty}$ is even smaller than unity.
-It is seen in Fig.~\ref{fig:fig1}(d) that a change of behavior occurs around 0.22~eV in the mass enhancement data.
-We therefore adopt the following pragmatic approach: We perform a common optimization for both $1/\tau$ and $m^*$ by minimizing the sum of the two cost functions (normalized to the value at their respective minimum), considering energies up to 0.4~eV and temperatures larger than 30~K for $1/\tau$, while keeping all temperatures but only energies up to 0.22~eV for $m^*$.
+One sees in \EDF~\ref{fig:fig7}\textbf{b} that the collapse of $1/\tau$ quickly deteriorates as $\epsilon_{\infty}$ increases beyond 3 and would be badly broken for $\epsilon_{\infty}=6.66$, as required for optimal collapse of the mass.
+In fact, the large values of $\epsilon_{\infty}$ stem from the $m^*$ data above $\sim 0.2$~eV.
+It is seen in Fig.~\ref{fig:fig1}\textbf{d} of the main text that a change of behavior occurs around 0.22~eV in the mass enhancement data.
+The data above 0.22~eV scale in a different way, as also seen in Fig.~\ref{fig:fig2}\textbf{d} of the main text.
+We find that the optimal $\epsilon_{\infty}$ drops to a value close to 3 if those data are ignored.
+In contrast, the optimal $\epsilon_{\infty}$ for $1/\tau$ does not change appreciably upon varying the data range below 0.4~eV.
+We therefore perform a common optimization for both $1/\tau$ and $m^*$ by minimizing the sum of the two cost functions (normalized to the value at their respective minimum), considering energies up to 0.4~eV and temperatures larger than 30~K for $1/\tau$, while keeping all temperatures but only energies up to 0.22~eV for $m^*$.
 The resulting optimum is $\epsilon_{\infty}=2.76$, very close to the optimum for $1/\tau$, and the resulting zero-frequency masses and scaling collapses are displayed in Fig.~\ref{fig:fig2} of the main text.
+Note that these technical choices are inessential: by keeping data up to 0.22~eV or 0.4~eV for both $1/\tau$ and $m^*$, we obtain very similar optimal $\epsilon_{\infty}$ of 2.91 and 3.03, respectively, and virtually identical values of $m^*(0)$.